Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Simulation studies

 {\it Varying smoothness}.
-The results for (VS) scenario are reported in Tables \ref{VS_table_MSEMAD} and \ref{VS_table_MCIWCP}.
-From Table \ref{VS_table_MSEMAD}, the MCMC-HS method also performed well relative to the other methods in terms of point estimates, while the variational Bayes methods under horseshoe prior also provided comparable point estimates.
-Different from (PC) scenario, the MCMC methods have slightly worse coverage probabilities.
-In particular, the MCMC-HS and MCMC-Lap under the mixed normal noise, which is the relatively high degree of misspecification, seem to be far away from the nominal coverage rate $0.95$.
-Although the MCIW of the variational Bayes methods without calibration also tends to be shorter than that of MCMC, the calibrated variational Bayes dramatically improves the coverage even under the mixed normal case.
+The results for the (VS) scenario are reported in Tables \ref{VS_table_MSEMAD} and \ref{VS_table_MCIWCP}.
+From Table \ref{VS_table_MSEMAD}, the MCMC-HS method also performed well relative to the other methods in terms of point estimation, while the variational Bayes methods under horseshoe prior also provided comparable point estimates.
+Different from the (PC) scenario, the MCMC methods had slightly worse coverage probabilities.
+In particular, the MCMC-HS and MCMC-Lap under the mixed normal noise, which is a relatively high degree of misspecification, appeard to be far from the nominal coverage rate of $0.95$.
+Although the MCIW of the variational Bayes methods without calibration also tended to be shorter than that of MCMC, the calibrated variational Bayes dramatically improved the coverage even under the mixed normal case.
 We also show one-shot simulation results under the Gaussian noise in Figure \ref{VS_Gauss_1_6plot}.

 Finally, we assessed the efficiency of posterior computation.
-To this end, we calculated the effective sample size per unit time, defined as the effective sample size divided by the computation time in seconds.
-Note that the computation time for the proposed method includes the bootstrap calibration steps.
+To this end, we calculated the raw computing time and effective sample size per unit time.
+The latter is defined as the effective sample size divided by the computation time in seconds.
+Note that the effective sample size for the variational Bayes methods (VB and CVB) was 7,500 since i.i.d. samples could be drawn from variational posterior distributions.
 The values averaged over 100 replications of simulating datasets are presented in Table~\ref{table_timeESS}.
-The results apparently show that the proposed algorithm provides posterior samples much more efficiently than the MCMC algorithm.
+The results show that the proposed algorithm provides posterior samples much more efficiently than the MCMC algorithm.
 Such computationally efficient property of the proposed method is a benefit of a novel combination of variational approximation and posterior calibration.